abilandz/PH8124/Lecture_4/Lecture_4.md

 Failed
 ```

 The first command in the ```&&``` chain executed successfully, and the execution continued with the next command in the ```&&```  chain.
 However, the second command **pwddd** has failed, and therefore has broken the ```&&``` chain.
-From that point onwards, only the command  after ```||``` will be executed, and all the remaining commands in ```&&``` chain are ignored.
+From that point onwards, only the command  after ```||``` will be executed, and all the remaining commands in ```&&``` chain are ignored (the command **date** in this case).

-In practice, the most frequent use case of the command chain is illustrated in the following schematic way:
+In practice, the most frequent use case of the command chain is illustrated schematically:
 ```bash
 <someCommand> || return 1
 <someOtherCommand> || return 2
 ...
 ```
 This way, it is possible to add easily an additional layer of protection for the execution of any command in your **Bash** code.
-Moreover, since the exit status is stored in the special variable **$?**, it is also possible by inspecting the content of that variable upon termination, to programmatically fix the particular reason of the failure, without intervening manually in the code.
+Moreover, since the exit status is stored in the special variable **$?**, it is also possible by inspecting the content of that variable upon termination, to fix programmatically the particular reason of the failure, without intervening manually in the code.